Shot Tower, Taroona: Height

 The tower has a height of 192.6 ft with a diameter of either 10 m or 6.37 m at the base with either 258 or 318 steps.

 Legacy

-The Taroona Shot Tower stands as a remarkable example of industrial innovation from the 19th century; it was the tallest building within the Australian colonies for 4 years and remains the tallest cylindrical sandstone tower in the Southern Hemisphere.

 The tower is one of only three remaining shot towers in modern-day Australia, with the others being located in Victoria; the Clifton Hill Shot Tower and Coop's Shot Tower located within the Melbourne Central Shopping Centre.
 The Shot Tower at Taroona is the only tower open to the public to climb.

 The Shot Tower is the emblem for Taroona Primary School.

 Travel

 The Shot Tower is accessible from the Hobart City Centre via car or Metro Tasmania bus along the Channel Highway.